18 Langs Rd, Ascot Vale 9370 1813

 Shoulder shrugs

-Seated or standing, lift the shoulders up towards the ears, squeezing them as hard as you can.
+Seated or standing, lift the shoulders up towards the ears, squeezing them lightly.
 Hold for 1-2 seconds and roll them back as you relax down.
-Repeat for 8-10 reps.
+Repeat for 8-10 repetitions.

 Neck stretch

-Sitting in your chair, reach down and grab the side of the chair with the right hand and gently pull while taking your left ear to the left shoulder, feeling a stretch down the right side of the neck and shoulder.
-Hold for 30 seconds and repeat on the other side.
-Then, starting in the same position, slightly rotate your neck so that your nose is pointing towards your right armpit.
+Sitting in your chair, reach down and lightly grip the side of the seat of the chair with the right hand and gently pull up whilst taking your left ear to the left shoulder, feeling a stretch down the right side of the neck and shoulder.
+Then, slightly rotate your neck so that your nose is pointing towards your left armpit.
 Hold for 30 seconds and repeat on the other side.

 Upper back stretch